vinceimbat/vinceimbat/content/essays/a better definition of financial freedom.md

 Artists don't have to put off their art to focus on making money for themselves first.
 If they look at financial freedom as a state that can be replicated and inserted at any time of the day, [[essays/creative freedom is all that matters|they could start what they want to do now]].

 Clarifying our definitions of things makes us think about them more, shedding light on not very obvious truths and insights.
-This is why I really love [[A minimum viable worldview|philosophy]].
+This is why I really love [[essays/a minimum viable worldview|philosophy]].
 It just makes me a better human being.